SekerDAO/Usul/README.md

 ## Admin Burning

-Admin burning is the mechanism by which this OS allows for a gradual move from centralized, to federated, to decentralized.
+Admin burning is the mechanism by which this DAO stack allows for a gradual move from centralized, to federated, to decentralized.

 The process to burn the Gnosis Safe is to remove all owners.
-Due to the linked list approach that Gnosis uses to remove owners, only the owner added after the previous owner may remove the previous owner.
-This means that the last owner cannot be removed from the Safe.

-To get around this, we remove all owners but the last and place a burn address as the second address and increase the threshold of signers to two.
-This ensures that there are no known signatures that can reach the threshold.
+Due to this, we simply remove all owners up to the last owner and the SENTINEL_OWNERS address.
+Finally we swap the last owner with a burn address that the GNosis safe will accept.

+There should be sufficient guarantees that address `0x0000000000000000000000000000000000000002` will have no known associated private key.

+This swap is dangerous as it will lock the safe.
+To avoid accidental locking this burn mechanism should only be conducted through the SafeDAO proposal module.

 ## Deploy